-The bank loans increased from approximately RMB120.9 million as at 31 December 2019 to approximately RMB160.0 million as at 31 December 2020, primarily due to general working capital needs as the automobile industry was recovering.
-As at 31 December 2020, bank loans were pledged by property, plant and equipment, right-of-use assets and bills receivables of the Group, the aggregate carrying amount of which was approximately RMB109.9 million (2019: RMB179.7 million).
+The bank loans increased from approximately RMB160.0 million as at 31 December 2021 to approximately RMB235.4 million as at 31 December 2022 which were pledged by property, plant and equipment, right-of-use assets and bills receivable of the Group.
+The aggregate carrying amount of such pledged assets was RMB109.8 million (31 December 2021: RMB88.2 million).

-All bank loans as at 31 December 2020 and 31 December 2019 were denominated in RMB at fixed or floating interest rate and are repayable within 1 year.
+All bank loans as at 31 December 2022 and 31 December 2021 were denominated in Renminbi at fixed or floating interest rate.
+The following table sets forth the amount of indebtedness of the Group as at the date indicated: